This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Merritt Island National Wildlife Refuge

-At Merritt Island National Wildlife Refuge, you’ll find one of the richest spots for birdwatching, including several nocturnal birds.
+At Merritt Island National Wildlife Refuge, located along Florida’s vibrant Space Coast, you’ll uncover one of the top spots to experience nocturnal birds in their element.

 Cape May County Park